Dom-m247/hvla_image_machine/README.md

 #### Source Input
   - validate Bands
   - simbad source validation logic
-  - allow for multiple observation import, -> dict?
+  - allow for multiple observation imports
   - implement NRAO archive interaction
     - pools NRAO servers and returns list of observations
       - get selection from user.

-  -set existing file preference if a source is selcted -> disable source info fill from start, populate from MS? -> have "get observations" button run routine similar to "radio_search" which auto populates the selected file with the downloaded archive.
+  - set existing file preference if a source is selcted -> disable source info fill from start, populate from MS? -> have "get observations" button run routine similar to "radio_search" which auto populates the selected file with the downloaded archive.
+  - listify bands -> add band options
+###### import support
+  - add frame for using imported setting (supports ms/exp (test MS support))
+  - ~~de-absolute-path import.json ~~
+    - check if archive in import exists,
+      - if no archive, pull the intended archive!?
 #### Breakpoints
   - actually mark sensible breakpoints!
+  - synconize Breakpoint list (pulls from 3 different list and dicts oops)

 ### gmail grabber - Maybe not necessary
   - Note: vlaArchive does have credential
   - automate login with browser nav for dedicated archive email?
   - add sha verification
 ### logger
+  - auto-delete existing logs? (in 1.99)
   - currently passing through any loging to casalog, may need to spin off??
 - browser navigation
 ### HVLA_data_cal
   - paramaterize vla_import for multiple arcives
 ### Archival
   - use XML data to populate?
+### Planning/Orginization
+ - figure out the "proper" way to have "global" constants?
+I,E project name for Import_set.py
+ - Unit Testing???

 ### maintainability steps
  - Excessive commenting!